 Overly ripe papaya can harm your parrot just as much as un-ripe papaya.
 That’s because it contains high levels of histamine.
 Histamine is a neurotransmitter that’s part of a body’s immune system.

 Too much histamine can destabilize a parrot’s immune system.
-It may cause a number of problems, such as:
+It may cause several problems, such as:

 - Itchy skin